genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 Quality control of raw reads
 ****************************

-Low-quality reads, PCR primers, adaptors, duplicates and other contaminants, that can be found in raw sequencing data, may compromise downstream analysis.
+Garbage in - garbage out.
+Your analysis is only as good as your data.
-Therefore, quality control (QC) is essential step in your analysis to understand some relevant properties of raw data, such as quality scores, GC content and base distribution, etc. In order to assess the quality of the data we'll run the `Raw Reads QC`_ data flow:
+Therefore, the first and very important step in any kind of analysis is quality control (QC).
+It allows to look at some relevant properties of the raw reads, such as quality scores, GC content, base distribution, etc, and check whether any low-quality reads, PCR primers, adaptors, duplicates and other contaminants are present in the samples.
+In order to assess the quality of the data we'll run the `Raw Reads QC`_ data flow:

+..
+Video - QC step
 .. raw:: html

     <iframe width="640" height="360" src="" frameborder="0" allowfullscreen="1">&nbsp;</iframe>